 We recommend that you import the project bundle files of coder 1 and 2 before merging them for inspection.
 Did the coders do what they were supposed to do?
 Did they send you the correct project?
+Project bundle files can also be merged directly.
+However, if a merge conflict occurs you may not know why because you have not looked inside the projects you are merging.

-Create a copy of coder 1's project.
-Name the copy something like 'Project for ICA XY coder 1 and 2'.
+Open the project of coder 1 and create a snapshot.
+Name the copy son nething like 'Project for ICA XY coder 1 and 2'.
 Merge the project of coder 2 into this version of the project.